Arnabds/equity-vs-commodity/README.md

 <h4>Random Forest</h4>

-For the base model, I trained my data on Ford’s indicators alone, while for other models, I used both Ford’s and indicators from one company from the list of 6.
+For the `Base model`, I trained my data on `F`'s indicators alone, while for other models, I used both Ford’s and indicators from one company from the list of 6.
 I applied GridSearch for number of estimators, maximum depth, bootstrap, and criterion.
 Overall, `Base model` performs well with training accuracy of 0.64.
 The best model used both `F`'s and `JCI`'s indicators, and only performed slightly better than the `Base model`.

 | Ticker              | Number of estimators   | Maximum Depth | Bootstrap    | Criterion | Training Accuracy |
 |---------------------|------------------------|---------------|-----------   |-----------|-------------------|